junhan-z/URLCopyEngine/README.md

 <img src="assets/img/options_page_example.png">

 4. Go to `stackoverflow.com` pages, click the extension button, the content you are interested is copied to your clipboard with a notification.
-Now you can paste it anywhere.
+Voila, now you can paste it anywhere.
 <img src="assets/img/result.png">